s-blu/writerey/documentation/docs/en/development.md

 - Open another terminal and start the ui with `ng serve` (if that is not working, use `npm run ng serve`)
 - Ready!
 Visit `localhost:4200` to open up the app

 _Note:_ If you are a unix person and think this can be done easier, we'd highly appreciate your feedback!
+Open up an [documentation issue on Github](https://github.com/s-blu/writerey/issues/new?template=documentation-issue.md&title=Unix Development Improvements) and tell us how we can do better.

 ### Git features as part of the app